1amBulletproof/webdev_p7/README.md

 # webdev_p7
-project 7: make a server for existing front-end application
+project 7: make a threaded server for front-end